iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.health.covid19___1.4.9/report.md

 <img src="2_star_reviews_wordcloud.png" alt="au.gov.health.covid19 2 reviews"/>
 </p>

+> This app works however the information shown in it is no longer being updated daily nor is the information on numbers as detailed as it once was.
+I write this review on 3rd Jan, the CoVid numbers shown on the app were last updated 21st Dec.
+Pretty worthless if you can't rely on it to show up to date information.<br> :date: __2021-01-03 04:57:49__

+> Miss mash just looking for last 24 hours numbers by state.<br> :date: __2020-12-28 23:13:13__

 > Was a pretty useless app, can find out the same info online or by watching the news<br> :date: __2020-07-27 04:56:10__

 > Never been able to open app<br> :date: __2020-07-08 12:03:11__